Azure-Samples/streaming-at-scale/eventhubs-capture/README.md

 This sample uses Event Hubs Capture and Apache Drill to ingest data and make it available to be queried.

-The provided scripts will an end-to-end solution complete with load test client.
+The provided scripts will create an end-to-end solution complete with load test client.

 ## Running the Scripts